 It is assumed that the sub-states into which the condition state is analysed form a logical whole - although the entire story may not be completely known - and that the sub-states are in fact constitutive of the general condition state.
-For example, a general condition state of "in ruins"

-may be decomposed into the individual stages of decay.
+For example, a general condition state of "in ruins" may be decomposed into the individual stages of decay.

-The Condition State of the ruined Parthenon (E3 Condition State) consists of (P5) a bombarded state (E3 Condition State) from the explosion of a Venetian shell in 1687
+The Condition State of the ruined Parthenon (E3) consists of the bombarded state after the explosion of a Venetian shell in 1687 (E3)4